tbhaxor/educational_projects/README.md

 # School College Projects
 > A repository having some projects that are assigned in schools and projects.
 This is only for educational purpose

+**Note :** In CLI Projects with MySQL we are not providing UPDATE featue in the program menu.
+If you want it to be added, create an issue for the same

 # Projects